Summertime Safety for Your Pet

 If you can feel it, so can your pet!
 If the sun is so hot that you can’t stand on the sidewalk, then it is too hot for your pet to stand on the sidewalk.
 If your nose is starting to blister from the sun, your pet’s nose is in danger of a burn.
 If you’re dehydrated and sweating then you and your pet both need water.
 If you have your pet tied up, make sure there is shade and fresh water.

-And remember, your pet loves you and depends on you to love him back.
+And remember, your pet loves you and depends on you to love him or her back.